 - If specified with soft enforcement, the policy can be overridden and will have lower priority than policies with hard enforcement. - If specified with hard enforcement, the policy must be enforced.
 If strict enforcement is not possible, for example in cases of conflicting policies, the policy can be overridden but vRealize Automation Service Broker will report an error.

 Verify that all general prerequisites have been satisfied.
-See Prerequisites for Onboarding a Team.
+See Prerequisites for working with the vRealize Automation Cloud Assembly APIs.